pilcrowonpaper/copenhagen/pages/oauth.md

 }
 ```

-While you can validate the token with a public key, this is not necessary for server-side applications and you can safely assume that the token is valid.
+While you can validate the token with a public key, this is not strictly necessary for server-side applications if you're using HTTPS for communications.

 ### OpenID Connect Discovery